 Smooth dynamic wrinkles and prevent fine lines.

-Botulinum toxin requires no formal recovery period.
-Patients are instructed to avoid rubbing the treated areas, lying flat, and vigorous exercise for four hours post-injection.
-Minor injection-site redness or bruising typically resolves within twenty-four to forty-eight hours.
-Results begin to appear within three to five days and reach full effect at two weeks.
+Botox and similar wrinkle-relaxing treatments do not require formal downtime.
+Patients should avoid rubbing the treated areas, lying flat, and vigorous exercise for about four hours after injection.
+Mild redness, swelling, or small bruises at injection sites usually improve within twenty-four to forty-eight hours.
+Results begin to appear within three to five days and reach full effect at about two weeks.

 Avoid rubbing injection sites, lying flat, or exercising for 4 hours.
 Minor redness may be present.